parkerhutchinson/dart_sanity_client/README.md

 ```

-see this for a full list of actions you can use with this package https://www.sanity.io/docs/http-actions#5e9fc8d16fe1
+see the official docs for a full list of actions you can use with this package https://www.sanity.io/docs/http-actions#5e9fc8d16fe1

-## Additional information